Svelte <Inspect {value} />

 JSON

-Inspect works well for basic object and array-values aka "json".
+Inspect works well for basic object and array-values aka "JSON".

 If needed, strings that start with '[' or '{' can be parsed.
 Try it: